 In 2009, SIFE SSCBS rolled out their first project ‘Sanitation Solutions’, through which they created awareness about personal hygiene by producing and providing sanitary aids to women in slum areas of Delhi.
 Their second project ‘Project Akshar’ was established in 2011 for creating a space where business was accompanied by the human spirit of helping the needy and underprivileged.
-Coupled with mobilization of youth for social cause, the project provides a holistic framework for an enterprise.
+Coupled with the mobilization of youth for social causes, the project provides a holistic framework for an enterprise.

-Project Akshar can be summed up as the mission of providing educational tools to economically underprivileged, by utilizing waste paper produced in corporate houses and educational institutions and recycling them as study material.
+Project Akshar can be summed up as the mission of providing educational tools to the economically underprivileged, by utilizing waste paper produced in corporate houses and educational institutions and recycling them as study material.
 Project Akshar began with three main objectives: To reuse one-side used sheets; to create business opportunities for community of hearing-impaired women and to supply reasonably priced educational tools to economically underprivileged children.

 The process followed by Project Akshar is as follows:

 1. Collection of waste from corporate houses, residential areas and institutions